Photo from Unsplash

 February 16

-To lie with a broken heart and contrite spirit at the footstool of mercy beseeching God to teach us, is indeed a blessed spot to be in.
-It is the evidence of a childlike spirit, and shows such simplicity, reality, and genuineness that it bears stamped upon it the indubitable marks of true discipleship.
-Wherever we see such a coming out of SELF, with a renunciation of our own wisdom, strength, and righteousness, such a putting aside of all creature religion, and such a real spirit of humility before God, we must receive it as something beyond and above nature.
-Nothing but the power of God seems able to bring a soul so completely out of the shell and crust of self-righteousness, and so to lay open its spiritual nakedness before him.
+To lie at the footstool of mercy with a broken heart and contrite spirit, pleading for God to teach us, is a truly blessed place to be.
+It shows the evidence of a childlike spirit, full of simplicity, reality, and genuineness, bearing the unmistakable marks of true discipleship.
+When we see someone coming out of self, renouncing their own wisdom, strength, and righteousness, and laying aside all reliance on external religion, showing true humility before God, it is clearly beyond human nature.
+Only the power of God can bring a soul so fully out of the shell of self-righteousness, exposing its spiritual nakedness before Him.

-Naturally there is something very sweet in seeing a docile, teachable disposition.
-And on the other hand, few things are more offensive than the pride of ignorance, the abominable conceit of people who think they know everything when really they know nothing, but are too proud to be taught.
+There is something sweet about seeing a docile, teachable disposition.
+On the other hand, few things are as offensive as the pride of ignorance—when people who know nothing act as though they know everything and are too proud to be taught.

-The only road to knowledge is to possess a meek, teachable, inquiring spirit, a willingness to learn springing out of a consciousness of ignorance.
-This spirit is what we see sometimes in children, nor is there a more pleasant sight for parent or instructor than to see a child docile; earnestly seeking information, and glad to receive instruction.
-If anything can open the mouth to teach, it is finding such a disposition to learn.
+The only path to knowledge is through a meek, teachable spirit, a willingness to learn that comes from a sense of our own ignorance.
+This is something we often see in children.
+There is no more pleasant sight for a parent or teacher than a child eager to learn, happy to receive instruction.
+If anything can open the mouth to teach, it is finding such a willing learner.

-So in grace; where there is a humble, quiet, docile spirit, it seems to draw forth out of the Lord’s heart and mouth these secrets of heavenly wisdom which he hides from others; as he spoke in the days of his flesh, “I thank you, O Father, Lord of heaven and earth, because you have hidden these things from the wise and prudent, and have revealed them unto babes.”
-The babes are those who are teachable and childlike, and to whom as such God reveals the treasures of his heavenly wisdom.
+In spiritual matters, it is the same.
+When there is a humble, quiet, teachable spirit, it seems to draw forth from the Lord’s heart and mouth the secrets of His heavenly wisdom, which He hides from others.
+As Jesus said, “I thank you, Father, Lord of heaven and earth, because you have hidden these things from the wise and prudent, and have revealed them to babes.”
+These babes are the teachable and childlike, to whom God reveals the treasures of His wisdom.